What Do Striped Bass Like to Eat

 Live bait is not recommended because of the roughness of the surf.
 Also, the water along the coast is full of aquatic life that will pick your bait.

-If that is the case, would raise the bait up a few inches by raising the rig up off the ocean floor, pegging afloat.
+If that is the case, would raise the bait a few inches by raising the rig off the ocean floor, pegging afloat.
 Most people want to avoid fish and don’t want to deal with eel, sharks, skates, sand sharks, and other trash fish that will take up your time and energy during that special time when the water is most active.

 How do you catch striped bass from shore?